mattparksolns/mattpark-portfolio/notes.md

 ## hmm
 * menuitem link how to set link to full height of parent?
-* contact info - how to setup centered icon + text without flex row?
+* why does cursor stay active on first menu open
-* why does socials icon not fill entire div in header?
+* why does socials icon not fill entire div in the header?
-* why does gatsby-background-image not work?
+* why does gatsby-background-image show more noise?
-* how to setup blur on navbar to blur everything correctly?
+* how to blur the entire navbar background correctly?
+* contact info - how to center icon + text without flex row?